apache/metron/metron-platform/metron-parsing/README.md

 There are two reasons a message will be marked as invalid:
 * Fail [global validation](../../metron-common#validation-framework)
-* Fail the parser's validate function (generally that means to not have a `timestamp` field or a `original_string` field.
+* Fail the parser's validate function.
+Generally that means to not have a `timestamp` field or an `original_string` field.

 Those messages which are marked as invalid are sent to the error queue with an indication that they are invalid in the error message.
+The messages will contain "error_type":"parser_invalid".
+Note, you will not see additional exceptions in the logs for this type of failure, rather the error messages are written directly to the configured error topic.
+See [Topology Errors](../../metron-common#topology-errors) for more.

 ### Parser Errors